ihmcrobotics/ihmc-ethercat-master/readme.md

 - ../gradlew publishToMavenLocal -Ptarget=PLATFORM

 Note that if you want to publish multiple platform libraries you only have to run target=JAVA on a single platform

-#### Notes for Ubuntu 14.04

-The compiled library support Ubuntu 16.04 and higher.
-If you want to compile for Ubuntu 14.04, these instructions might help.

-Ubuntu 14.04 requires some extra packages that do not ship with it by default, including Java 8 and Swig 3.0.8.
-To install

-- sudo add-apt-repository ppa:openjdk-r/ppa
-- sudo apt-get update
-- sudo apt-get install openjdk-8-jdk
-- sudo update-alternatives --config java
-- sudo update-alternatives --config javac

-Swig 3.0.8 can be installed using the 16.04 package.
-It can be downloaded from https://packages.ubuntu.com/xenial/amd64/swig3.0/download

 ### Compiling Java library